Molecule Man: Fictional character biography

-Doom later harnesses Molecule Man's powers to kill the Beyonders, absorb their power, and form a new incarnation of Battleworld.
+Doom harnesses Molecule Man's powers to kill the Beyonders, absorb their power, and form a new incarnation of Battleworld.
 After Peter Parker and Miles Morales free Molecule Man, he defeats Doom and gives the power of the Beyonders to Mister Fantastic, who recreates the multiverse with his son Franklin Richards.
 In the process, Molecule Man regains his sanity and transfers Miles and his family and friends to Earth-616.

-The Molecule Man is later seen with the Fantastic Four and the Future Foundation, and notices that Franklin's abilities are depleting.
-He is killed by the Griever at the End of All Things, but survives by transferring his consciousness into a single molecule.

 Powers and abilities

 Owen Reece originally had the ability to psionically manipulate molecules for a variety of effects, such as force field generation, energy blasts, and hyperspace travel.
 However, he later gained reality-bending capabilities on a multiversal scale.
 Reece subconsciously imposed mental blocks on himself that prevented him from affecting organic molecules, though he later overcame the blocks.
-The Molecule Man was initially dependent on using a steel rod to focus his powers, but learned how to direct them without it.

-The Molecule Man was intended to be a multiversal demolition tool by the Beyonders, with his universe dying if he does.
-Furthermore, this causes a contraction in the multiverse, thus inducing universal collision events called "incursions".

-As his power originates from the Beyonders, Reece is connected to them and can harness their energy.
-With the help of Doctor Doom, he was able to drain the powers of the Beyonders and store them within himself.
-By utilizing the stolen energy, Doom uses it to create Battleworld out of the remnants from incursion worlds.
-The Molecule Man aids in the creation of a new multiverse called the Eighth Cosmos, which continues the old Seventh Cosmos.
+As his power originates from the Beyonders, The Molecule Man is connected to them and can harness their energy.

-Other versions

-Molecule Man appears in JLA/Avengers #4 as a brainwashed minion of Krona.